Crissium/SilverDict/README.md

 Currently all whitespaces in headwords and search terms are removed, so that you don't have to search for both 'work table' and 'worktable.'
 But this could be a misfeature, as when you type 'obam,' the suggestions would include 'abnoba mons.'
 You [decide](https://nankai.feishu.cn/share/base/form/shrcneSxu9mGp4JpgOxkPe60RdR) if this is a good idea.

+Edit: if whitespace is retained, searching for 'kind hearted' will not return 'kind-hearted' or 'kindhearted.'
+So personally I think it is better to remove all whitespaces.

 ## Screenshots

 ![Light 1](/docs/img/light1.png)